Hinduism in South America: Guyana

 About 84% of the East Indian immigrants were Hindu.
 During the indenture period, the East Indian caste system broke down.
 Christian missionaries attempted to convert East Indians during the indenture period, beginning in 1852, but met with little success.
 The missionaries blamed the Brahmins for their failure: the Brahmins began administering spiritual rites to all Hindus regardless of caste once the Christian missionaries started proselytizing in the villages, hastening the breakdown of the caste system.
 After the 1930s, Hindu conversions to Christianity slowed because the status of Hinduism improved and the discrimination against Hindus diminished.

 In areas where there are large percentage of Indo Guyanese residing together — Mandirs of various sizes can be found, according to the population.
 All main Hindu occasions are observed — Basant Panchami in January to Gita Jayanti in December.

 Since the late 1940s, reform movements caught the attention of many Guyanese Hindus.
 The most important, the Arya Samaj movement, arrived in Guyana in 1910.
 Arya Samaj doctrine rejects the idea of caste and the exclusive role of Brahmins as religious leaders.
-The movement preaches monotheism and opposition to the use of images in worship as well as many traditional Hindu rituals.
+The movement preached monotheism and opposition to the use of images in worship as well as many traditional Hindu rituals.
 Approximately between 216,000 and 230,000 identified themselves as Hindus in the 2002 census.